-In the current issue of the periodical The Right of Aesthetic Realism to Be Known, its editor, Ellen Reiss, to whom Timothy was married, writes with feeling both deeply personal and culturally wide and exact—writes magnificently—about the meaning of the important life of Timothy Lynch.
-Included in this issue are statements from the February 21 Memorial Event honoring that life, and a statement by Timothy about what he learned from Aesthetic Realism and its founder Eli Siegel about the meaning of labor—a meaning he worked throughout his union career to be fair to.
+In issue #1924 of the periodical The Right of Aesthetic Realism to Be Known, its editor, Ellen Reiss, to whom Timothy was married, writes with feeling both deeply personal and culturally wide and exact—writes magnificently—about the meaning of the important life of Timothy Lynch.
+Included in this issue are statements from the Memorial Event honoring that life, and a statement by Timothy about what he learned from Aesthetic Realism and its founder Eli Siegel about the meaning of labor—a meaning he worked throughout his union career to be fair to.

 This issue includes a link to a video of his acting, singing, and speaking that was shown at this tremendously moving event.
 I include that link below as well.